Sebastian-Sole/claude-docs/README.md

 - `integration-testing.md` - Integration testing standards
 - `project-scope.md` - Project boundaries and focus areas

-Rules with `alwaysApply: true` in their frontmatter are automatically applied to every conversation.

 ### `/tickets` - Task Tracking

 Stores structured tickets for features, bugs, and enhancements.
 Each ticket includes: